MikkelFrank/Retail-Sales-Data-Warehouse-BI-Analysis/README.md

 ## Project Overview

 This project performs business intelligence analysis using SQL and Python.
-The focus is on demonstrating how to have multiple tables and analyze them using JOIN operations.
+The focus is on working with multiple related tables and analyzing them using SQL JOIN operations.

 ---